 Soberistas is a social network that connects people who are trying to overcome alcohol misuse or continue on the path of abstinence.
 The website features testimonials, stories, and webinars with members who are in recovery.

-Soberistas doesn’t focus on a formal methodology like AA or SMART Recovery, but it provides multiple avenues to connect its 67,500-plus members through chat rooms, forums, and even a book club.
+Soberistas does not focus on a formal methodology like AA or SMART Recovery, but it provides multiple avenues to connect its 67,500-plus members through chat rooms, forums, and even a book club.

 Forum discussion topics include tips for managing cravings, how to talk with family and friends about AUD, how to be alcohol-free at social events, and planning for meetups in cities around the world.

-The Soberistas community requires paid membership, which isn’t covered by insurance.
+The Soberistas community requires paid membership, which is not covered by insurance.